malloydata/malloy-vscode-extension/src/worker/worker_protocol.md

   the contents of the file, either from a VS Code editor buffer or from disk.
   - Parameters:
     - `type` - "read"
-    - `file` - A file URL to return the contents for.
+    - `uri` - A URL to return the contents for.
     - `id` - ID to include in response.
   - Response:
     - `type` - "read"
-    - `file` - File URL from the request.
+    - `uri` - URL from the request.
     - `id` - ID from the request.
     - `data` - File contents or
     - `error` - Error message if an error occurred.